When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Method

 \subsection{Markov Decision Process Formulation}

 In order to apply DRL, we need to formulate the DAC problem as an MDP.
 This involves defining the four components that fully describe the process at each iteration of the algorithm.
-In what follows, each component of the MDP formulation is detailed.
+In what follows, each component of the MDP formulation is detailed, including the state representation used as input to the agent and the reward mechanism that drives the learning process.